 This is a bit of a shame, but it’s nothing that can’t be controlled by the observant and prudent photographer.
 If you’re really concerned about these aberrations, then rest assured that it’s the type of thing that you can remove fairly easily.

-In addition to the great reputation that this lens has, there are also many good reviews of independent user experience online.
+In addition to that this lens has, there are also many good reviews of independent user experience online.
 These reviews are generally glowing, and will give you a good idea of how much people are enjoying this lens.

 User Interface And Control System